drshriveer/line-array-modeling/README.md

 ##### This program requires MATHEMATICA 7+

-###### This program was written for a particular purpose, however I did my best to make it a usable tool to learn how line arrays work.
+###### NOTE: This program was written for a particular purpose, however I did my best to make it a usable tool to learn how line arrays work.
 There are likely several optimizations that should be made, however at this point in time I am unable to make them.

 Usage
 ---------